 - EBay or any other auction website;

 - Food & Beverages consumed at vendor’s location (i.e., eating in at a restaurant or eating at an off campus location.
-Only take-out of food and non-alcoholic beverages are allowed);
+Only take-out of food and non-alcoholic beverages for events/meetings held at a UConn campus location are allowed);

 - Furniture of any type;